Redeeming gift cards via your POS (point of sale) terminal

 Directly supported POS platforms

-We currently work directly with Vend.
-If you use Vend, please read our separate guide on how to connect Vend to Gift Up! and understand how to redeem gift cards inside your POS terminal.
+We currently work directly with Vend and Shopify POS.
+If you use either of these, please read our separate guide to understand how to redeem gift cards inside your POS terminal.

 We are happy to consider working with any POS vendor, so please get in touch with us at email@example.com if you are either POS vendor or a customer of ours who wants us to integrate with their terminal.
 If we get enough interest AND it is technically possible to integrate Gift Up! to the POS system, we will consider it.